meilisearch/documentation/learn/getting_started/quick_start.md

 ```

 ::: note
-By default, MeiliSearch returns the first **20 documents for a search query.** You can read more about the limit parameter [here](/reference/features/search_parameters.md#limit).
+**By default, MeiliSearch returns only the first 20 results** for a search query.
+You can read more about the limit parameter [here](/reference/features/search_parameters.md#limit).
 :::

 [API references](/reference/api/search.md)